Gardy291/Pyshion/README.md

 red, red-orange, orange, yellow-orange, yellow,yellow-green
 green, blue-green, blue, blue-violet, violet, red-violet

-You can find the complementary, splitcomplementary and triad of any of these colors.
+You can find the complementary, splitcomplements and triad of any of these colors.
 To find these, you just have to type in the desire action followed by the color.

 ## Installation